AmalH/expandit/README.md

 * ### Sample app
-This video showcases some of Expandit features ( using different list item description view, showing the list as a dialog or in-activity and more, making the list unexpandable and more ) :
+This video showcases some of Expandit features ( using different list item description view, showing the list as a dialog or in-activity, making the list unexpandable and more ) :
    <p align="center">
 <a href="https://www.youtube.com/watch?v=2GJ8uRUC3uw" target="_blank"><img src="https://raw.githubusercontent.com/AmalH/expandit/master/screenshots/demoThumbail.png"/></a>
    </p>